 Fred is hands down the least flexible person I’ve ever encountered.
-In 28 years of teaching asana, I’ve never seen anyone who came close to his lack of mobility.
+In 33 years of teaching asana, I’ve never seen anyone who came close to his lack of mobility.
 His Uttanasana (Standing Forward Bend) was little more than a forward nod.
-Before coming to my classes, he had not sat on the floor since childhood, and required tall stacks of blankets to do so.
+Before coming to my classes, he had not sat on the floor since childhood, and required tall stacks of yoga blankets to do so.
 But he didn’t mind using props for every single pose.
 They helped him feel more relaxed.
 He came to my classes weekly for more than two years, and consistently reported how much better he felt because of yoga and what a difference it made in his life.

 Fred had other physical issues as well.
 He had clubfeet, making balancing and standing poses very challenging.
 But he was happy to make use of the wall.
 His biggest physical challenge though was one that in retrospect might have been an advantage, at least for asana practice in the context of a class.
 Fred was blind.